-Trials are the only reliable way to find out if a different operation, type of treatment or drug is better than what’s already available.
+Trials are the only reliable way to find out if a different type of surgery, chemotherapy, radiotherapy or other treatment is better than what is already available.

 Usually, several hospitals around the country take part in these trials.
 It’s important to bear in mind that some treatments that look promising at first are often later found not to be as good as existing treatments or to have side effects that outweigh the benefits.

 If you decide not to take part in a trial, your decision will be respected and you don’t have to give a reason.
 However, it can help to let the staff know your concerns so that they can give you the best advice.
 There will be no change in the way that you’re treated by the hospital staff, and you’ll be offered the standard treatment for your situation.

 There are usually different trials going on, and your specialist can tell you about suitable trials.